Real Madrids fantastic Four Face Atletico Test - UrduPoint

 French superstar Kylian Mbappe joined last season's trident of Jude Bellingham, Vinicius Junior and Rodrygo Goes and both the former Paris Saint-Germain striker and Madrid's squad needed time to adapt to the change.

+Madrid must cope without England international Jude Bellingham in the first leg after his booking in the play-off round game against Manchester City brought the total to three yellow cards.

+Madrid must cope without England international Jude Bellingham in the first leg after his booking in the play-off round against Manchester City triggered a suspension for three yellow cards.

-Ancelotti has a reputation for getting the most from his squad.
-Last season he replaced forward Karim Benzema with central midfielder Bellingham last season to great effect.
+Ancelotti has solved tactical problems throughout his storied career.
+Last season he replaced forward Karim Benzema with Bellingham, a central midfielder, to great effect.

 Real Madrid claimed a Champions League and La Liga double, but it has taken time to click with Mbappe.

-Madrid's struggles forced them into the new play-off round, where they faced English champions Manchester City.
+Madrid's struggles forced them into the new play-off round, where they faced English champions Man City.
 Finally firing on all cylinders, the holders hit six goals over the two legs.

 Mbappe and Bellingham scored at City and Vinicius was named man of the match.
 Mbappe then netted a brilliant hat-trick at home to seal a 6-3 aggregate victory.